foam-framework/foam/tutorial/todo/3-wiring.md

 So what's going on with this new model?

-- It extends `foam.browser.ui.BrowserView`, which you may recognize from the query parameters we passed to `index.html`.
+- It extends `foam.browser.u2.BrowserView`, which you may recognize from the query parameters we passed to `index.html` earlier.
 This is the central view that defines the default look of the browser.
 We're only extending it slightly, overriding its `data` property.
 - We specify `requires`.
 FOAM models can depend on other models.
-Here we require our `Todo` model, as well as `foam.browser.BrowserConfig`, which is how we configure the Browser. `BrowserConfig` has many properties, but they have sane defaults; we need only set the `model` to get the browser working.
+Here we require our `Todo` model, as well as `foam.browser.BrowserConfigU2`, which is how we configure the Browser. `BrowserConfigU2` has many properties, but they have sane defaults; we need only set the `model` to get the browser working.
 - We define a property called `data`.
 All FOAM views, including our submodel of `BrowserView`, have a `data` property, which contains the object they're